Robbins, North Carolina

-Robbins is a city in Moore County, North Carolina, United States.
-The population was 1,097 at the 2010 census.
+Robbins is a town in Moore County, North Carolina, United States.
+The population was 1,168 at the 2020 census.

 History

-The town, now known as Robbins, actually began in 1795 when gunsmith Alexander Kennedy and his family left Philadelphia to settle along Bear Creek.
-Kennedy set up a factory, which produced long rifles for American soldiers, near the site of the present day Robbins Water Plant.
-The Kennedy Rifle Works continued in operation until 1838 and the place became known as Mechanics Hill.
+The town now known as Robbins began in 1795 when gunsmith Alexander Kennedy and his family left Philadelphia to settle along Bear Creek.
+Kennedy set up a factory, which produced long rifles for American soldiers, near the site of the present-day Robbins water plant.
+The Kennedy Rifle Works continued in operation until 1838, and the place became known as Mechanics Hill.

 In 1891, the Durham and Charlotte Railroad connected Gulf in Chatham County to Troy in Montgomery County.
 The railroad reached Mechanics Hill around 1899.
 Railroad construction added many jobs and greatly increased the number of settlers.
 The railroad not only created its own jobs, it generated commerce by providing a ready means of transportation for turpentine, talc, pottery, lumber, agricultural products, and passengers.
-John B. Lennig was president and owner of the company (frequently misspelled as Lenning).
+John B. Lennig (frequently misspelled as Lenning) was president and owner of the company.
 Lennig's tenure with the company was off-and-on for about 12 years.
 During that time, town lots and streets were designed.
-A map was registered at the Moore County Register of Deeds Office on March 24, 1900, and the town was named Elise (pronounced alise), in honor of Lennig's daughter.
+A map was registered at the Moore County Register of Deeds Office on March 24, 1900, and the town was named Elise in honor of Lennig's daughter.

 In 1896, the John L. Frye Company, a producer of lumber for the rail and pallet industries, was established.
 Railroads across the US are supported by cross ties made in Robbins.
 John Lennig Frye, a past mayor, was named after John B. Lennig, the railroad owner.

 Education was a major concern for the citizens of Elise and the surrounding communities.
 Some local businessmen and Lennig met many times to discuss these concerns.
 These meetings resulted in the founding of Elise Academy in 1904.
 The academy had a very proud standing and children from the town, and from other states and countries, made up the first class.
 Elise Academy operated until 1940, when it was sold to the Moore County Board of Education.
 In 1940, Kennedy Funeral Home bought the Arrowhead Dormitory to use as the primary funeral location for the town.
 It is still used for that purpose today in the center of town.